 Groundwater can be found beneath most parts of Northern Ireland and forms an integral part of its water cycle.
 It is contained within geological deposits beneath the ground with the water stored in pore spaces between mineral grains and/or within fractures and cracks in the rock itself.

 Groundwater is an important natural resource that supports river flows as well as ecological diversity in rivers, lakes and wetlands.
-It is also available for use for water supply by abstraction from boreholes, wells and springs.
+It is also available for use as a supply of water through abstraction from boreholes, wells and springs.

 The Groundwater Directive (2006/118/EC) (GWDD) is a ‘daughter’ Directive of the Water Framework Directive (2000/60/EC) (WFD) and its purpose is to clarify certain objectives for groundwater quality in WFD.
 The Directive includes criteria for the assessment of good chemical status and for identifying and reversing upward trends in pollution.
 It also details measures to prevent or limit pollutants.

 The Water (Amendment) (Northern Ireland) (EU Exit) Regulations 2019 ensures that the Water Framework Directive (as transposed) and the various supporting pieces of water legislation continue to operate here after 1 January 2021.